-- (a) Use/Possession of alcohol/cigarettes - (b) Use/Possession of illegal substances (drugs etc) - (C) Misuse of legal substances, (tippex etc) - (d) Female/Male students, in out of bounds areas at night. - (e) Disruptive behaviour, on plane, boat, coach or in the hotel. - (f) Lack of respect for rules of hotel or hostel, - (g) Lack of respect towards supervising adults, - (h) Theft or criminal damage to property of others.
+- (a) Use/Possession of alcohol/cigarettes/vaping - (b) Use/Possession of illegal substances (drugs etc) - (C) Misuse of legal substances e.g., over the counter pain medication etc. - (d) Female/Male students, in out of bounds areas at night. - (e) Disruptive behaviour for example, on plane, boat, coach or in the hotel/accommodation - (f) Lack of respect for rules of hotel or hostel, - (g) Lack of respect towards supervising adults, - (h) Theft or criminal damage to property of others.